rschwarz/zimplayground/README.md

-#+TITLE: Solve Zimpl models with the SCIP solver via the browser
+# Solve Zimpl models with the SCIP solver via the browser

-* Purpose
+## Purpose
 Inspired by the Go Playground, let users solve small Zimpl models without the need to install anything.
 The models are solved on the server with SCIP.
 The log output and solution values are provided to